o-daneel/Lunii_v3.RE/CIPHERING_v3.md

    1. ~~more rounds ==> NOPE (tested from 0 to 9)~~
    2. ~~hardcoded key has been modified ==> TBC with FW dump~~
 2. Crypto algorithm has been replaced by an AES
-   * Could be CBC and 128b
+   * Could be CBC and 128b : it is ✅

 ## Attack path